Brantlab/blog.brantlab.com/content/post/VMwareWorld24/Hackathon.md

 {{< figure src="/img/Hackathon24/Workflow.png" width=75% layout="responsive" >}}

 The new goal was to use RingCentral prompt with a crafted wav file and upload it to RingCentral and design some sort of approval process.
-The wife's company does have a coporate office 365 and are utilizing teams for that.
+The wife's company does have a corporate office 365 and are utilizing teams for that.
 I thought this would be a perfect and elegant solution to make a room so select people could approve via card in teams if she was off, sick, etc.

 Ok I seem to have a plan.
 Lets go ahead and work through this.

 ## Phase 1

-We began by creating a new N8N workflow with a time based tirgger.
+We began by creating a new N8N workflow with a time based trigger.
 This only needs kicked off once a day at 2:45 PM EST time.
 This leads right into a API call to DTN that gets grain data.
 This data come back as JSON and I will include a snippet of that data.

 {{< figure src="/img/Hackathon24/Phase1.png" width=35% layout="responsive" >}}